flatten-official/flatten-somalia/README.md

 ## Setup

+1. Ensure an admin has added you to the `Somalia Staging Data Access` group, otherwise you won't have permission to read the database.
+Also ask to be added to the Atlas staging project if you want a GUI to navigate the database.

-1. Create a `.env` file in the root directory where you can set your environment variables.
+2. Create a `.env` file in the root directory where you can set your environment variables.
 DO NOT commit this file.
 Environment variables will be automatically read from this file by the `dotenv` package.
 You can use `.env.template` as a starter for your `.env` file.

-2. Enable ESLint in your IDE (normally a plugin to install).
+3. Enable ESLint in your IDE (normally a plugin to install).
 ESLint is a code linter that checks logic and syntax.
 ESLint is configured with Prettier to also enforce a standard formatting.

-3. Run `npm install` to install all the required packages.
+4. Run `npm install` to install all the required packages.

 ## Running